So, you think you’re ready to invest in a new website? That’s exciting!

 Each day around 5 million new blog posts get published— yet somehow you need to attract attention to yours.
 This won’t happen by accident.

-Since you started reading this guide more than 10 thousand pieces of content have been published on websites— and that doesn’t account for all the other things we spend our time online viewing (like social media).
+Since you started reading this guide more than 10 thousand pieces of content have been published on websites— and that doesn’t account for all the other things we spend our time online viewing (like social media and YouTube).

 While all of that sounds like a big mountain to climb, you’re not vying for everyone’s attention— just your ideal visitor’s.
 When you can identify and focus on just those people, there are a lot of strategies to start getting visits to your website.

-Let’s take a look at a few common ways people drive traffic to their website:
+Let’s take a look at a few common ways people drive traffic to their websites:

 - Search Engine Optimization

 Search Engine Optimization (or SEO) is an umbrella term for a lot of strategies— all of them aimed at helping you rank inside search engines for specific (targeted) phrases.
-While you’ll want your new website to be setup properly for SEO, true SEO strategies require ongoing work (like content creation, research, link building, etc.).
+While you’ll want your new website to be set up properly for SEO, true SEO strategies require ongoing work (like content creation/blogging, research, link building, etc.).
+When investing in SEO techniques, be aware it can take months to gain tangible results from your efforts (but it’s worth it in the long term)

 - Social Media